sxt1996/CTTD/README.md

 # CTTD
-Information Retrieval With Chessboard-Shaped Topology for Hyperspectral Target Detection, TGRS.
-(MATLAB)
+# code for paper:《Information Retrieval With Chessboard-Shaped Topology for Hyperspectral Target Detection》
+# DOI: 10.1109/TGRS.2023.3284653